THE COLLECTION

 “This room is certainly the most precious of the entire Abbey and is worthy of a Renaissance prince.”

-, as absolute lord of the monastery, exercised total hegemony in the social, military, cultural and economic spheres, testifying to the great social prestige of the abbatial office.
+The Abbot, as absolute lord of the monastery, exercised total hegemony in the social, military, cultural and economic spheres, testifying to the great social prestige of the abbatial office.

 The wooden coffered ceiling and the upper part of the walls are decorated with ornamental elements in Mantegna’s style, a clear sign of the influence of the humanistic culture of the Mantuan 15th century deriving from the abbey’s affiliation to the powerful monastery of Polirone (San Benedetto Po – Mantua).